No, no, I just I thought I saw something on TV that had my mouth open, but I didn't.

 Yeah.

-Um okay, so they're they're forging insurance uh certificates.
+Well, okay, so they're forging insurance certificates.

-Um that's really no secret around here, and I'm I'm 20 miles away from Detroit.
+And I'm 20 miles away from Detroit.

-Um, you know, I try to live as far away from Detroit as I can, but I grew up in this area.
+You know, I try to live as far away from Detroit as I can, but I grew up in this area.

-And Mayor Dugan's answer for that, uh, I almost fell off of the couch when I heard this, Rush.
+And Mayor Dugan's answer for that, I almost fell off of the couch when I heard this, Rush.

-And uh I I just started laughing.
+And I just started laughing.

-I thought this is unrealistic.
+I thought, this is unrealistic.

 You're looking at this the wrong way.

-You need to look at you turn this into positive.
+You need to look at, you turn this into positive.

 You need to look that there are enough cars being made in Detroit to steal.

-That's the way we're gonna fix Detroit.
+That's the way we're going to fix Detroit.

-Say, wow, there are enough cars there that there's a theft problem.
+Say, wow, there are enough cars there that there's a theft problem?

 We're making progress.